Best Angelonia or Summer Snapdragon Growing Tips

-Angelonias are a remarkably drought tolerant and low-maintenance annual.
-They are often called summer snapdragons because they resemble a snapdragon in their upright habit; however, they hold up better in heat and drought than snapdragons.
+Angelonias are a remarkably drought-tolerant and low-maintenance annual.
+Often called summer snapdragons, they resemble a snapdragon in their upright habit.
+Angelonias hold up better in heat and drought than snapdragons.
 They flower most of the spring, summer, and on into the fall with no deadheading required.
 There are many cultivars within the angelonia family—some are shorter and have tiny blooms and some are taller with large blossoms.
-All have varying degrees of fragrance that smell somewhat like grape or apple.
-Because of their strong stems and long lasting blooms, they make an excellent choice for cut flower arrangements.
-Hummingbird moths and other pollinators love angelonia.
-Below is an excerpt from the Illinois Getting Started Garden Guide which can help you get started with this tough sun loving plant.

 - Botanical name — Angelonia angustifolia

 - Bloom Period and Seasonal Color — Spring to fall; blue, lavender, pink, rose, white, stripes, and bicolor

 - Mature Height × Spread — 1 to 4 feet × 6 to 12 inches

 - Added Benefits – Attracts Beneficial Insects, Attracts Hummingbirds

 - Sun Requirements – Sun, Part Sun, Part Shade